Easily create custom 3D Gridfinity designs with this free, interactive tool. Export your designs as STL

 The software adheres to the Gridfinity unit system.
 This means that all outer dimensions are optimized for even division by as many numbers as possible.

 1 X-unit is equal to 42mm.
+1 Y-unit is equal to 42mm.
+1 Z-unit is equal to 7mm.

 Every box-type model will, in addition to its inner volume have a 1 z-unit bottom base.